Servant-Cities/rest-api-playground-template/README.md

 ## Features and Roadmap

-The following features will be developped based on another project's needs but please let me know if would like some more work done on this template.
+The following features will be developped based on another project's needs but please let me know if you would like some more work done on this template.

 - [x] Persistant dataset
 - [x] REST API